zhiyongzg/zhiyongzg/README.md

 ### Hi, I'm Zhiyong 👋

-I'm a test development engineer focused around phone and automotive OS.
+I'm a test development engineer focused around phone and automotive OS testing.

 Things I’m currently working on and/or passionate about include: